aileftech/jpromptmanager/README.md

 </prompt>
 ```

-The names and values of these parameters depends on the underlying LLM.
-At this time only OpenAI is supported.
-For the OpenAI connector the following parameters
+The names and values of these parameters depends on the underlying LLM.For the OpenAI connector (the only one supported at the moment) the following parameters
 are available:

 * temperature
 * model
 * maxTokens
 * topP

-# Examples

-The `examples` package and the `example-prompts.xml` contains the full code for these examples.